Is Switzerland expensive? The answer is obviously “yes.” It would be foolish for anyone who’s not a multi-millionaire to assert otherwise.

 I came to discover this—or at least, the full extent of it—slowly.
 My best friend is Swiss, so my exposure to local prices was limited during my first few trips to the country.
 Even still, purchasing incidental train tickets and toiletries resulted in unprecedented sticker shock.

 It might seem tempting to start trading USD, GBP and Euros to save up before your trip.
 For new beginners, however, it is advisable to learn more about Forex trading before making any investments at all.
-Read everything I have to say so that you can approach your Swiss adventure, pricey as it may end up being, with open eyes.
+Read everything I have to say so that you can approach your Swiss adventure, pricey as it may end up being, and whether you visit Zurich or Geneva (or both), with open eyes.

 How I Came to Terms With Switzerland’s Prices